Mergevos/bcrypt-samp/README.md

 An implementation of bcrypt password hashing library for Pawn, written in C/C++.

+## Fork?

+Yes, I've forked this, because lassir most likely do not maintain this anymore.
+I've fixed the `const` errors.
+This is not intended to be copy or something else, this is just my fork and fix of his library.
+Feel free to use this.

 ## Benefits of bcrypt

 * All passwords are automatically salted